 a generalised, diffuse hostility towards variety across its forms (moral, epistemic, social etc.), accompanied by a judgment of these are signs of error or immaturity.

-a general conviction transition from a state of variety to one of uniformity is a mark of social and epistemic progress.
+a general transition from a state of variety to one of uniformity is a mark of social and epistemic progress.

 tendencies within society towards uniformity in ways of living and the flattening out of local practices and particularities.